Compliments and Complaints

 To effectively manage the performance of our officers, we like to be informed of any commendable conduct so that we can acknowledge them for a job well done and reinforce this kind of work performance.
 Please contact the shift supervisor to let them know about your positive experience!

 The duties of a police officer can often be a very difficult and complex job.
 We recognize that mistakes may be made and our actions can fall short of expectations.

-Through the internal affairs process, we can help maintain the integrity of the department by helping to identify and correct our performance.
-Many times responding to complaints and concerns also provides us an opportunity to explain why an officer may be performed in a certain way when a member of the public didn't understand the reason for their actions.
+Through the internal affairs process, we can help maintain the integrity of the department as well help to identify, correct and improve our performance.
+Many times responding to complaints and concerns also provides us an opportunity to explain why an officer may have performed in a certain way when a member of the public didn't understand the reason for their actions.

-To lodge a complaint against an officer or civilian police employee, please contact the shift supervisor.
+To make a complaint about an officer or civilian police employee, please contact the Police Department at (973) 383-2525.